renecotyfanboy/leagueProject/docs/loserQ/true_data.md

-As the last time, the real data is consistent with the simulated data, which is hinted by the fact that the real data fall between the $90\%$ confidence interval of the simulated data.
+As the last time, the real data is consistent with the simulated data, which is hinted by the fact that the real data fall between the $95\%$ confidence interval of the simulated data.
 This is a good sign that the streak lengths we observe in our dataset are consistent with what you would expect from random coin flips.
+We can see some tensions in the most extreme streaks, (for the 2 players in the dataset that lost 16 games in a row, for example).
+This could point to external factors, e.g. mental boom, boosting, etc. but certainly not LoserQ since this is way too marginal.

 ## Auto-correlation

 The auto-correlation of a sequence is a measure of the similarity between the sequence and a delayed version of itself.
-This is the most visual way to see if the outcome of a game depends on the previous games.
+This is another kind of measurement we can use to both check the correlation within the dataset and the validity of our model.
+This is also the most visual way to see if the outcome of a game depends on the previous games.
 It can be computed with the following formula:

 $$